Harira Soup

 • 1 14-ounce can black beans, rinsed and drained

-• 1 14-ounce can sweet corn, rinsed and drained (or use shredded carrots if you prefer)
+• 1 14-ounce can sweet corn* , rinsed and drained (or use shredded carrots if you are eliminating corn from your diet)

 • a handful of cherry tomatoes